pharo-project/pharo-changelogs/Pharo10ChangeLogs.md

 In addition, we have Freetype font support, which allows you to use any font installed on your machine.

-Bug fixes
+# Bug fixes

 We have closed over 1000 issues in our bug tracker.
 You can find the details here: http://code.google.com/p/pharo/issues/list

-Major System Cleanup
+# Major System Cleanup

 An incredible amount of dead and duplicated code is removed or cleaned up:

-Underscores and hidden character usage in source code Fileout code - no HTML H1 logic in class source code fileout Utilities class
+* Underscores and hidden character usage in source code
+* Fileout code - no HTML H1 logic in class source code fileout
-MappedCollection?
+* Utilities class
+* MappedCollection
-ReadOnly? binding experiments
+* ReadOnly binding experiments
-PackageOrganizer?
+* PackageOrganizer

-Morphic and MVC
+# Morphic and MVC

-Various optimizations and speedup of Morphic applied Most historic MVC code is removed.
-There are no more isMorphic conditional tests everywhere Cleaner package structure
+* Various optimizations and speedup of Morphic applied
+* Most historic MVC code is removed.
+There are no more isMorphic conditional tests everywhere
+* Cleaner package structure

 Lots of package dependency cycles are removed.
 Class extensions were added in the right places.
 Package naming conventions in place - we can now unload all the tests

-Removed Packages
+# Removed Packages

-MorphicExamples? is extracted into an external package The sound system is modularized and put into an external package SqueakMap? is unloaded
+* MorphicExamples? is extracted into an external package
+* The sound system is modularized and put into an external package
+* SqueakMap is unloaded
-Preferences
+* Preferences

 Many broken, unused, and obsolete preferences are removed In addition, many references to preferences caused tangled dependencies.
 Packages are now ready for Preference removal so that in 1.1 the application logic does not call the preference during execution.

 Nebraska and Etoy code has been removed.
 This task is complex and a work in progress.

 The Tiling system, colored streams and related stack-oriented experiments are also removed.
 The UniClasses? logic is removed.
 PasteUpMorph? and Morph have also received a lot of cleaning.

-Traits
+# Traits

-Improved and simplified Traits implementation.
+* Improved and simplified Traits implementation.
-Compiled methods are not shared anymore.
+* Compiled methods are not shared anymore.

-Tests
+#Tests

-All tests pass.
+* All tests pass.
-Collection library is cleaned up and a large test suite systematically applied.
+* Collection library is cleaned up and a large test suite systematically applied.
-Significant test coverage included for collections and streams
+* Significant test coverage included for collections and streams

 By cleaning unused objects and code, the memory footprint is significantly reduced: the size of a PharoCore?
 1.0 image file on disk is about 8MB (compared to 16MB of a Squeak 3.9 image).

-Core Class Improvements
+# Core Class Improvements

-Speed improvements
+## Speed improvements

-Collection and Number improvements (faster printing, more robust reader) Faster collections (uses selectorDo: and friends instead of creating intermediate collection UTF-8 speedup.
+* Collection and Number improvements (faster printing, more robust reader)
+* Faster collections (uses selectorDo: and friends instead of creating intermediate collection UTF-8 speedup.
 We have generalized the trick from ByteString?>>#squeakToUtf8 to every converter, which dramatically improves performance of file operations.

-New or improved
+## New or improved

-Process-specific variables are now supported SplitJoin? methods are integrated CanvasCharacterScanner? and MultiCanvasCharacterScanner? are fixed.
+* Process-specific variables are now supported
+* SplitJoin methods are integrated
+* CanvasCharacterScanner? and MultiCanvasCharacterScanner? are fixed.
-Better doesNotUnderstand: logic
+* Better doesNotUnderstand: logic
-Stream fixes (back, ensures, for example) and use of MultiByteStream?
+* Stream fixes (back, ensures, for example) and use of MultiByteStream?
-Better handling of crlf
+* Better handling of crlf
-CompiledMethod? are now more polymorphic with respect to MethodReference?
+* CompiledMethod are now more polymorphic with respect to MethodReference?
-Implementations introduced for Float #predecessor, #successor etc. Updates to the compact class indexes of LargePositiveInteger? and LargeNegativeInteger?.
+* Implementations introduced for Float #predecessor, #successor etc. Updates to the compact class indexes of LargePositiveInteger and LargeNegativeInteger.
-Float changes are made to convey their approximate nature.
+* Float changes are made to convey their approximate nature.

-New infrastructural packages added to the core system
+## New infrastructural packages added to the core system

-Regular Expressions
+* Regular Expressions
-MD5 and SHA1 secure hash algorithms
+* MD5 and SHA1 secure hash algorithms
-Annoucements
+* Annoucements

 Compiler